LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaDatabase.md

 db.customers.url="jdbc:h2:mem:customers"
 ```

-If something isn’t properly configured you will be notified directly in your browser:
+If something isn’t properly configured, you will be notified directly in your browser:

 [[images/dbError.png]]